Don’t know how to start describing your app idea to a developer? Or stuck explaining it to them? Read this.

 Your product vision might have been inspired by a problem that couldn’t be solved by software or more conventional tools.
 You must have also done a bit of research to understand whether the market wants the problem solved.

-And don’t forget to outline the target audience, the people who you expect will use your software.
 Explain how you think users will interact with the product and why they would care to use it.

 You might think your developer doesn’t need that information.
 Think twice.
 The developer can use that information to suggest how to use your development budget in the wisest way.
-In other words, if you contact us for development cost estimates, we will ask you all about your business concept.

-Functionality
+Define Functionality

-Start with stating what type of software you want to build.
-Is it a mobile app?
-Is it a web application?
-Is it end-customer software or corporate software, like a custom CRM?
+Is it a mobile app, a web application, end-customer software, or corporate software, like a custom CRM?

 Go on to specify what exactly the application does to help the user solve the problem.

-Also, think about what your application is not going to do.
 This will help you avoid misunderstandings and ensure you and your developer stay in the same lane.

-MVP
+Create an MVP

-An MVP will include only the features that are likely to provoke interest in your product.
+The MVP will include only the features that are likely to provoke interest in your product.
 It may lack custom design or fancy features, but it must let users know how it can solve their problem or meet their needs.

 For reference, check out how we’ve built this MVP.

-You might be unsure as to what to include in your MVP.
-We can help.
-Just explain your idea to us very briefly and we will run a product discovery.
-As a result, you will get project documentation, prototypes and development cost estimates.
+As a result, you will get project documentation, prototypes, and development cost estimates.
 Product discovery is a separate service, so you can take away its deliverables and do whatever seems right with them.

 Writing down additional features for your product is an optional step, but it could help you refine your MVP.

-Before you present your app idea to a developer, list all the features that come to your mind when you think about it.
-Then look at them, decide which are critical for the MVP and which can wait to be introduced.
+Before you present your app idea to a developer, list all the features that come to mind when you think about it.
+Then look at them and decide which are critical for the MVP and which can wait to be introduced.
 Finally, put each category into its respective field.

-Technology
+Choose a Technology

 Technology is your developer’s domain, but they will need a starting point.

-And don’t fret if you aren’t tech-savvy: you don’t need to describe the technology in detail.
+And don’t fret if you aren’t tech-savvy; you don’t need to describe the technology in detail.
 Just write down how you expect things to work and let your developer help you refine your concept.

 For instance, we specialize in Ruby on Rails development when it comes to web software.
 So if you want to build a web app, walk us through the broad strokes, and we will offer the best approach using RoR.